 As identified in the West Midlands Joint Green Belt Review Study (2014), the Site lies within a land parcel defined as having "a couple of farms, small clusters of isolated dwellings and two large facilities - Woodside and the Kenilworth Golf Course Club house.
 The buildings associated with these developments compromise the openness of the Green Belt within their immediate vicinity".
-The Site represents a small area of the land parcel identified in the Green Belt Review and does encroach upon the wider countryside, but due to its containment by mature vegetation and the presence of the A46 and existing residential areas nearby, this encroachment is limited.
+The Site represents a small area of the land parcel identified in the Green Belt Review and does encroach upon the wider countryside, but due to its containment by mature vegetation and the presence of the A46 and existing residential areas further west, this encroachment is limited.

-Whilst any development in this location would serve to reduce the rurality of this section of land, it is present within a context already largely desensitised, where the existing surrounding built development exerts an influence across the Site, and combined with the existing vegetation, there is a distinct sense of enclosure and containment.
-In terms of openness therefore - this being the primary function of Green Belt - the Site's landscape fabric and physical characteristics, mean further development (in addition to the Woodside Training Centre) would not adversely affect the greater sense of openness.
+Whilst any development in this location would serve to reduce the rurality of this section of land, it is present within a context already largely desensitised, where the existing built development of eastern Kenilworth exerts an influence across the Site, and combined with the existing vegetation, there is a distinct sense of enclosure and containment.
+In terms of openness therefore, this being the primary function of Green Belt, the Site's landscape fabric and physical characteristics, mean further development (in addition to the Woodside Management Centre) would not adversely affect the greater sense of openness.
 In considering potential landscape mitigation, native planting would be incorporated throughout the Site in order to break up the hard built form of the residential areas, and create landscape and biodiversity benefits.
-Existing woodland and orchards will be retained whilst a number of ponds and open space areas will be incorporated into the design of the scheme, as shown on initial Development Proposals shown in Section 4.2.
+Existing trees and hedgerows will be retained as much as possible, whilst a number of open space areas will be incorporated into the design of the scheme, as shown on initial Development Proposals shown in Section 4.2.